How to Handle Self-Doubt in the Midst of Change

 But the good news is that it’s hard every time - and navigating that is how you grow into a stronger, wiser, and more resourceful version of yourself and create a life you love.

-I promise, when you’re in that Stage Two - trembling with self-doubt - just keep on embracing those NAPS and, like Dr. Suess says, “You’ll get to great places!”
+I promise, when you’re in that Stage Two - trembling with self-doubt - just keep on embracing those NAPS and, like Dr. Suess says, “you’ll get to great places!”

 Normalize your experience.